whitenode/riak_mapreduce_utils/README.markdown

 If a single detail record is processed by a function with this configuration, it will return just the master record as it is configured to not keep the input record in the result set.

-Note that the link is evaluated once for every record, so if multiple detail records belonging to the same master record are passed on, there may be multiple occurances of the master record as a result.
+Note that the link is evaluated once for every record passed in, so if multiple detail records belonging to the same master record are passed on, there may be multiple occurances of the master record as a result.

 ###Examples